awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 ## Restoring a Cluster from a Snapshot<a name="snapshot-restore"></a>

-When you restore a cluster from a snapshot, Amazon Redshift creates a new cluster with all the snapshot data on the new cluster\.<a name="snapshot-restore-task"></a>
+When you restore a cluster from a snapshot, Amazon Redshift creates a new cluster with all the snapshot data on the new cluster\.

+**Note**
+You can use these steps to change a cluster platform from EC2\-Classic to EC2\-VPC and vice versa\.<a name="snapshot-restore-task"></a>

 **To restore a cluster from a snapshot**